 Pumpkin Chocolate Bars

 Yes, sunflower or sesame seeds would also be delicious in this recipe!
 You can swap for either or use a mix of all three.
 Just ensure the total volume of seeds does not exceed ¼ cup.

-How should I store these?
+How should I store homemade chocolate bars?

 Chocolate is best wrapped in foil or stored in an airtight container.
 You can store in a cool, dry place like your pantry.
 Or you can store in the fridge, especially if you didn’t temper.

-How long will homemade chocolate last?
+How long will homemade chocolate bars last?

-pumpkin chocolate bars
+pumpkin chocolate bars on white parchment paper.

-pumpkin chocolate bars
+pumpkin chocolate bars on white parchment paper.

+Pumpkin Chocolate Bars